 Tomorrow’s Clinical Breakthroughs… Today

 The ultimate value of this extraordinary science, however, will be measured not in the abstract, but in lives that are saved, pain that is alleviated, quality of life that is enhanced, and the level of care that is provided to our patients during their treatment.
-The Institute for Regenerative Medicine will encompass not only the state-of-the-art laboratories and equipment required by scientists, but also the exam and treatment rooms required by physicians to apply it.
+The Institute for Restorative Health will encompass not only the state-of-the-art laboratories and equipment required by scientists, but also the exam and treatment rooms required by physicians to apply it.

 In Close Proximity to the Research Epicenter

 Critically, these same researchers and doctors will also train medical students at the Hackensack Meridian School of Medicine at Seton Hall University, located adjacent to the HMH-CDI, in these advanced techniques.
-The Institute for Regenerative Medicine represents a truly unique confluence of talent and resources that will quite literally change the landscape of biomedical research, medical education, and the delivery of life-saving cellular therapies for patients, many of whom have exhausted all other available options.
+The Institute for Restorative Health represents a truly unique confluence of talent and resources that will quite literally change the landscape of biomedical research, medical education, and the delivery of life-saving cellular therapies for patients, many of whom have exhausted all other available options.